Phase Selection and Analysis for Multi-frequency Multi-user RIS Systems Employing Subsurfaces in Correlated Ricean and Rayleigh Environments: Numerical Results

-Varying the K-factors for the UE-RIS and RIS-BS channels results in similar mean sum rate behaviour.
-Data through the RIS must travel through both channels, so changing the diversity of one places limits on the other, and thus on the whole RIS link.
-This is particularly prominent when the LoS link is dominant - the mean sum rate for the TMSE method drops dramatically, due to the direct link providing the only diversity.
+Varying the K-factors for the \gls{UE}-\gls{RIS} and \gls{RIS}-\gls{BS} channels results in similar mean sum rate behaviour.
+Data through the \gls{RIS} must travel through both channels, so changing the diversity of one places limits on the other, and thus on the whole \gls{RIS} link.
+This is more prominent when the \gls{LoS} link is dominant - the mean sum rate for the \gls{TMSE} method drops dramatically, due to the direct link providing the only diversity.
 The same can be observed for the random method, but to lesser extent.
-In comparison, when the UE-BS channel becomes strongly LoS, the mean sum rate for the TMSE design is less impacted.
-As discussed at the start of Sec. \ref{sec:numres}, UEs are dropped in locations that ensure a strong RIS path, to ensure the effects of the RIS are visible.
-Therefore, the rate remains high in this case due to the strong RIS link being unaffected.
+In comparison, when the \gls{UE}-\gls{BS} channel becomes strongly \gls{LoS}, the mean sum rate for the \gls{TMSE} design is less impacted.
+As discussed at the start of Sec. \ref{sec:numres}, \glspl{UE} are dropped in locations that ensure a strong \gls{RIS} path, to ensure the effects of the \gls{RIS} are visible.
+Therefore, the rate remains high in this case due to the strong \gls{RIS} link being unaffected.

-The impact of placing all 4 users in a cluster (layout A) is most noticeable in strongly LoS channels, where it improves the rate of the SD and lowers the rate of the TMSE method.
-Clustering users reduces channel diversity, and therefore negatively impacts the rate of the single frequency TMSE method.
-A key benefit of the SD is its robustness to clustered users, a realistic scenario in highly populated areas.
-As it does not rely on spatial multiplexing, clustered users improve its performance due to the similarity of the LoS paths, allowing those subsurfaces designed for other users to provide better signal enhancement.
+The impact of placing all four users in a cluster (layout A) is most noticeable in strongly \gls{LoS} channels, where it improves the rate of the \gls{SD} and lowers the rate of the \gls{TMSE} method.
+Clusters of densely located \glspl{UE} are expected in realistic scenarios of highly populated areas, such as stadiums or transit hubs.
+Clustering users reduces channel diversity and negatively impacts the rate of the single frequency \gls{TMSE} method.
+A key benefit of the \gls{SD} is its robustness to clustered users.
+As it does not rely on spatial multiplexing, clustered users improve its performance due to the similarity of the \gls{LoS} paths, allowing those subsurfaces designed for other users to provide better signal enhancement.
 Interestingly, clustering also helps the random method.
-This is likely due to the fact that when the random phases happen to be beneficial for one user, they benefits all UEs in the cluster. \\
+This is likely due to the fact that when the random phases happen to be beneficial for one user, they benefits all \glspl{UE} in the cluster. \\